RobertoN0/dds25--team4-/README.md

 # Distributed Data System Project - Group 4

 ## The system
 This system is designed to handle consistency, availability at scale, and also to tolerate failures.
-Specifically, t can tolerate multiple microservices, broker, and database instance failures and still achieve zero downtime in most scenarios.
+Specifically, it can tolerate multiple microservices, broker, and database instance failures and still achieve zero downtime in most scenarios.

 ***Important**: **Do not kill the gateway***.